2023 Best Marketing Schools in Michigan

 Top 10 Best Marketing Schools

-Our analysis found Michigan State University to be the best school for marketing students who want to pursue a degree in Michigan.
-Located in the city of East Lansing, Michigan State is a public school with a very large student population.
+Our 2023 rankings named Michigan State University the best school in Michigan for marketing students.
+Located in the city of East Lansing, Michigan State is a public college with a fairly large student population.

 The average amount in student loans that marketing majors at Michigan State take out is $23,875.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $609.